Didak Buntić: Rescuing hungry children

-One of the most famous episodes in the life of Friar Didak Buntić, but also in the history of the Franciscan Province of Herzegovina and the whole of Herzegovina, is his heroic effort to save the starving people in Herzegovina in 1917 (near the end of the First World War).
+One of the most famous episodes in the life of Didak Buntić, but also in the history of the Franciscan Province of Herzegovina and the whole of Herzegovina, is his heroic effort to save the starving people in Herzegovina in 1917 (near the end of the First World War).
 In that action, he was named "savior of the poor" and Moses of Herzegovina.

 World War I brought Brotnjo, just as it did all other regions, great suffering - poverty, hunger, illness and death.
 1917 was a particularly fatal dry and unfruitful year.
 The lack of staple food groups caused hunger and mass death.
-Fr Didak Buntić played a very dedicated role in rescuing people from hunger and death.
+Buntić played a very dedicated role in rescuing people from hunger and death.
 Not only did he acquire food for the hungry and poor, but he also sent many into the wheat-bearing regions of Slavonia to be fed and saved from a certain death.

 During the war, children from poor families were sent to these parts for rest and nutrition with the help of various humanitarian organizations and associations.
 The members of the District branch of the "Croatian National Community" (HNZ) played a significant role in this respect.

 In these actions, an effort was made to suppress religious diversity, so there were trains made up of children of three religions (Catholic, Orthodox and Muslim).

-It is estimated that in this way Fr.
-Didak, together with his associates, saved around 17,000 children from certain death.
+It is estimated that in this way Buntić, together with his associates, saved around 17,000 children from certain death.